 Add the salts to a little water, hold your nose, and down it like a champ, for added ketone support.

-If your ketone levels show you have fallen out of ketosis when you test on Thursday morning, take Keto Activate and follow Monday’s plan to reset your system.
+If your ketone levels show you have fallen out of ketosis when you test on Thursday morning, take a supplement and follow Monday’s plan to reset your system.

 Toward the end of week one you may start to hit a bit of a stride and find your appetite is considerably suppressed, so you won’t want to eat as much or as often—this is a common and fantastic side effect of ketosis.